 Once you have received the Polar Cold Caps, place in ordinary home freezer with gel side facing out within each individual cap container.
 Contact a local dry ice supplier and order a total of 80 lbs of dry ice.
 40 lbs in slab form (4 slabs at 10 lbs each), 40 lbs in pellet form.

 Once completed with treatment, place caps back in containers with gel side facing out and return to ordinary home freezer.
 To avoid damage, do not leave caps under dry ice over night.

 Please speak with your dry ice supplier regarding the appropriate safety precautions when dealing with dry ice.
 Be sure to always wear safety goggles and safety gloves when dealing with dry ice.

 Please understand hair loss prevention (chemotherapy induced alopecia) is not guaranteed and individual results may vary.
-Currently cold cap therapy is not approved by the Federal Drug Administration.
 Use Polar Cold Caps at your own risk.
 Please consult with your physician prior to using this product.